ThoughtHaven/Security/README.md

 Thought Haven Security
 ===

-Making the secure thing easier and faster.
+Make the secure thing easier and faster.

 CryptoRandom numbers and strings, as well as single use token abstractions and an Azure table storage implementation.